-To measure the County's compliance with the requirement to provide effective communication, the Expert randomly selected 11 cases where the incarcerated person was identified as having a disability that includes barriers to communication.
-The Expert reviewed the medical progress notes in the Electronic Health Record to determine if the medical staff provided and documented effective communication during the encounters.
-For the summary of the review see Section V (E. Effective Communication A).
+To measure the County's compliance with the requirement to provide Effective Communication, the Expert randomly selected 14 cases where the incarcerated person was identified as having a disability that affects communication.
+The Expert reviewed the medical progress notes in the Electronic Health Record to determine if the medical staff provided and documented Effective Communication during the encounters.
+For the summary of the review, see Section V (E. Effective Communication A).
+Further training and quality assurance are necessary to ensure consistent implementation of this provision by CHS staff.